Stream Network Analysis

 RasterStreamsToVector

 This tool converts a raster stream file into a vector file.
 The user must specify: 1) the name of the raster streams file, 2) the name of the D8 flow pointer file, and 3) the name of the output vector file.
 Streams in the input raster streams file are denoted by cells containing any positive, non-zero integer.
 A field in the vector database file, called STRM_VAL, will correspond to this positive integer value.
 The database file will also have a field for the length of each link in the stream network.
 The flow pointer file must be calculated from a DEM with all topographic depressions and flat areas removed and must be calculated using the D8 flow pointer algorithm.
 The output vector will contain PolyLine features.
+By default, the tool will only maintain vertices in the output vector file where there is a change in the downstream flow direction, which can result in a significant reduction in the number of vertices in the output file, and therefore reduced file sizes.
+However, the user can optionally override this behaviour by specifying the --all_vertices input parameter.
+If specified, this parameter has the effect of presering all of the verticies associated with grid cells in the input raster within the output vector file.

 See Also: RasterizeStreams, RasterToVectorLines